-1. Sealing of Cracks:
+Sealing of Cracks

-Routing and Sealing of Cracks:
+Routing and Sealing of Cracks

-Alternatively a V-groove should be prepared along the crack at the surface ranging in depth from 6 to 25mm and minimum opening at surface of 6mm (Fig. 1)
+Alternatively, a V-groove should be prepared along the crack at the surface ranging in depth from 6 to 25mm and minimum opening at surface of 6mm (Fig. 1)

 Fig: Repair of crack by routing and sealing

 A bond breaker may be provided at the bottom of the groove to allow the sealant to change shape, without a concentration of stress on the bottom.
 The bond breaker maybe polyethylene strip or tape which will not bond to the sealant.

-3. Bond Breaking method:
+Bond Breaking Method

-In some cases over bonding (strip coating) is used independently of or in conjunction with sealing.
+In some cases, over bonding (strip coating) is used independently of or in conjunction with sealing.
 For this an area approx. 25 to 75mm on each side of the crack is sand blasted or cleaned by other means, and a coating (such as urethane) 1 to 2mm thick in a band is applied over the crack.

 Fig: Effect of bond breaker

-4. Epoxy Injection method:
+Epoxy Injection Method

 If the cause of the crack cannot be removed and it is not causing reduction in strength of the structure, then either the crack could be sealed with flexible sealant thus treating it as a joint or establish a joint that will accommodate the movement and then the crack should be grouted with epoxy.